 NATURE ON OUR DOORSTEP #6:

-What types of lovely bugs and beasts can you find outdoors?
+Minibeast Safari?
+What kind of bugs can you find?
 They like to live in quiet dark places, so carefully check under plant pots, bits of old wood, or anything that hasn’t been moved for a while.
 If you haven’t got a bug viewer an old glass jar works well.
 We even made a little egg box home for our woodlice friends!
 Return your minibeasts to where you found them afterwards

 NATURE ON OUR DOORSTEP #5: